-In certain situations, members of Keystone 65 Rx may be eligible to end their membership at other times of the year.
+In certain situations, members of Personal Choice 65 Rx may be eligible to end their membership at other times of the year.
 This is known as a Special Enrollment Period.

-You may be eligible to end your membership during a Special Enrollment Period if any of the following situations apply to you.
-These are just examples, for the full list you can contact the plan, call Medicare, or visit the Medicare website (www.medicare.gov):
+You may be eligible to end your membership during a Special Enrollment Period if any of the following situation apply to you.
+These are just examples.
+For the full list you can contact the plan, call Medicare, or visit the Medicare website (www.medicare.gov):